Common questions · Straightforward answers

 • Most clients prefer weekly sessions at first to build trust, momentum, and continuity.
 Please see the session frequency section of my appointments and cancelations page for more details.

 I strongly encourage you to communicate about appointments through secure texting or email - sometimes you will want to add a question about therapy, and keeping our communications on secure apps reduces the chance of a privacy breach.
-Once I've received your completed intake form and accepted you as a client, I will text you a link to install a HIPAA-secure text messaging app so we can start a private, secure conversation.
+During the intake process, I will text you a link to install a HIPAA-secure text messaging app so we can start a private, secure conversation.
+This app is free for you when you accept my invitation.
 I will also send you an encrypted email that you can reply to securely.

 • I will send appointment reminders, but you are responsible for keeping the appointments you schedule.